publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schIII/ptIV/sptd/m__us_usc_t47_s396.md

         (2)

-         In order to carry out the purposes set forth in subsection (a) of this section, the Corporation is authorized to—
+         In order to carry out the purposes set forth in subsection (a), the Corporation is authorized to—

             (A) obtain grants from and make contracts with individuals and with private, State, and Federal agencies, organizations, and institutions;